12 Best Autumn Flowers & Foliage for Bouquets

 Hypericum Berries

-No autumn bouquet is complete without a smattering of hypericum berries, be they fresh green as in our Pumpkin Chutney, or juicy red like in our Autumn Punch.
+No autumn bouquet is complete without a smattering of hypericum berries, be they glossy pink as in our Autumn Rose, or juicy red like in our Autumn Punch.
 Some florists call them coffee berries because of their resemblance to coffee beans, but they are poisonous so please don’t eat them!

 In bygone days, sprigs of mood-lifting hypericum, also known as St John’s Wort, were hung over doors, windows and paintings to protect a home from evil spirits.
 Hence, in the Victorian language of flowers, hypericum symbolises superstition.
 Once it stops flowering with bright yellow petals, the berries appear, making it a plant that keeps on giving throughout the year.